Academic and Scientific Integrity

 All doctoral dissertations require a public defense, announced to the University community with sufficient notice.

 Once the thesis/dissertation has been approved by the committee, the student must submit the final draft of the thesis/dissertation for format review and approval to the College of Graduate Studies (all corrections mandated by their committee must be done prior to the draft submission).
 The submission for format approval should take place not less than one week prior to the last day of instruction in the semester in which the student plans to graduate.
-A preliminary format examination is mandatory for the thesis/dissertation prior to printing of the final deposit copies.
-However, a preliminary check does not guarantee the acceptability of the final copy.
-To allow ample time for completing the final copies, students are advised to schedule a format check well in advance of the deposit deadline.
-The final unbound copies of the thesis/dissertation, a copy of the signed Notice of Completion form and receipt of payment for microfilming (doctoral students) are deposited to the College of Graduate Studies for final approval.
-Delivery of the final copies to the University Library, for binding and retention in the Archives and the Circulation Department will be done by the College of Graduate Studies.
-The last step in completing the thesis/dissertation requirements is to submit the approved copy to OhioLINK per the instructions of the College of Graduate Studies.
-Prior to binding, all doctoral dissertations are forwarded to University Microfilms International for publication in Dissertation Abstracts International.
+A preliminary format examination is mandatory for the thesis/dissertation prior to submission of the electronic version to OhioLINK.
+However, a preliminary check does not guarantee the acceptability of the final version.
+To allow ample time for completing the final version, students are advised to schedule a format check well in advance of the deposit deadline.

 Discontinuation of a Thesis, Dissertation, or Alternate Exit Project